jac307/documentation-Estuary/Tutorials/English-Version/Languages/MiniTidal-TranformPatterns.md

 + `s "hh cp cp" # gain "0.5 1.1"`

 Now, it is only two values with three samples.
 The gain pattern will start with the sound pattern, but then it will deviate since it is repeating sooner.

+IMPORTANT: For these patterns to work on the transformations, you must have the same or a higher amount of samples in the `s` patterns.

 Now try with more variations: